 Now, I am not claiming this recipe is healthy, but I do believe it make a difference when you air fry instead of deep fry.
 This is because the air fryer will render most of the fat while cooking, giving you a much lighter wing.
 As a bonus this process will also make the wings very crispy!

 I would like to note that this recipe is not your traditional Vietnamese fish sauce wing.
 The wings are not crumbed, dredged or battered.
-They are simply cooked in the air fryer with nothing on them.
+They are simply cooked in the air fryer with a little salt and oil.
 All the flavour comes from the glaze which makes these probably the easiest and quickest sticky fish sauce wings ever!

 Cooking the Wings in the Air Fryer